 The move to remote work due to COVID-19 has sped up digitalization in every workplace.
 Agency owners and project managers must be adept at organizing efficient virtual meetings with employees, clients, teams, and other stakeholders to keep the organization's goals on track and meet deadlines.
 But, of course, problems with virtual meetings can arise.

 Regardless of the industry or region you operate in, virtual meetings are critical to project management success.
 Virtual meetings help business leaders, professional services agencies, and project managers achieve cross-functional collaboration, deliver better project outcomes, and build talented, creative, and technical teams across multiple time zones.

 However, just because virtual meetings are easy to set up and not limited by geography and travel time doesn't mean leaders and managers should abuse access to others' time and work hours.
+Leaders should remember to consider how do virtual meetings work, and act accordingly.
 Zoom fatigue, a term coined and popularized during the COVID-19 mandatory work from home period, can be explained as mental exhaustion that occurs when people have to participate in several virtual meetings for an extended period.

 It's also advisable that leaders and project managers factor in the availability and mental well-being of teammates and employees in order to avoid the common challenges of virtual meetings.

 Challenges of virtual meetings and how to fix them

 The various challenges of virtual meetings can be solved easily with preparation and practice.
 By spending time beforehand to prepare technical contingency plans and video conferencing guidelines for your organization or team, you can overcome online meeting problems and maintain high team morale and productivity.